Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 14 November 2024 11.30.24 UTC
+- WIB: Kamis, 14 November 2024 12.26.58 UTC
-- WITA: Kamis, 14 November 2024 12.30.24 UTC
+- WITA: Kamis, 14 November 2024 13.26.58 UTC
-- WIT: Kamis, 14 November 2024 13.30.24 UTC
+- WIT: Kamis, 14 November 2024 14.26.58 UTC

 Kutipan Inspiratif:
-"You will never know what you are capable of until you take that first step and go for it."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: motivational
+Kategori: friendship